kfrlib/kfr/docs/docs/installation.md

 git clone https://github.com/kfrlib/kfr.git
 ```

-The repository default branch `master` is stable and passes all tests.
+The repository default branch `main` is stable and passes all tests.
 Latest features reside in `dev`.

 #### Update